-It is not just a scarf to protect the Cambodians from the wind or dust, the Cambodians also use the Krama as a makeshift hammock, baby carrier, headwear to protect against the harsh sun They may use it as a towel or a wrap after a shower or bath.
+It is not just a scarf to protect the Cambodians from the wind or dust, the Cambodians also use the Krama as a makeshift hammock, baby carrier, or headwear to protect against the harsh sun.
+They may use it as a towel or a wrap after a shower or bath.
 Or as a blanket to sleep under at night.

-The Bokator martial arts, which is one of the oldest forms of martial arts in Southeast Asia, uses Krama scarfs.
+The Bokator martial arts, which is one of the oldest forms of martial arts in Southeast Asia, uses Krama scarves.
 The fighters will wrap the Krama scarf around their waist, heads, and fists.
 The color of the Krama scarf signifies the level and proficiency of the fighter’s martial art ability and training.
-A white color scarf is for the lowest level Bokator fighters and the black for the expert level fighters.
+A white color scarf is for the lowest level Bokator fighters and black for the expert level fighters.

 The Weaving of the Krama Scarf

 In Cambodia, most Krama scarves are woven in a checked or gingham pattern.
 The traditional colors were red and white gingham patterns or blue and white gingham patterns.

 Originally the scarf was a fabric that the Cambodian women would hand-weave on their looms in their own looms.
 Today they are still woven by hand, but not everyone will weave their own scarf.

 These scarves were traditionally woven using these methods: